amplience/amplience-sfcc-composable-commerce/docs/amplience/global-site-search.md

 - Filter API to get all pages
 - Text matching ordering is done in the application via the page title, description and keywords.

 These are achieved by calling `getSearchableContentPages` in `docs/amplience/amplience-api.md`.
-The matches prioritise in the following order:
+The matches prioritise in the following order to give the page a score:

-1) Title
+1) Title [1x]
-2) Keywords
+2) Keywords [.5x]
-3) Description
+3) Description - set to not match 'middle of word' cases.
+[0.2x]

+Matches at the start of the word multiply ranking by 2 Matches at the end of the word multiply ranking by 1.5

 - Any links maintain locale and VSE information.

-All links use the `useNavigation` hook found in `app/hooks/use-navigation.js`
+All links use the `useNavigation` hook found in `app/hooks/use-navigation.js` where the standard link component is not available.

 > Note: Future releases will include content from [Amplience Search](https://amplience.com/developers/docs/integrations/search/)